L1ndenbaum/appimage-launcher/README.md

 - Moves managed AppImages to an exclusive storage directory under `~/.local/share/appimagemanager/apps` by default.
 - Persistent manifest tracking metadata for each AppImage.
 - Command-line operations for automation and scripting.
+- Optional per-application autostart entries for launching critical AppImages when the user logs in.

 ## Building